apache/airflow/docs/apache-airflow-providers-databricks/connections/databricks.rst

 Authenticating to Databricks
 ----------------------------

-There are two ways to connect to Databricks using Airflow.
+There are several ways to connect to Databricks using Airflow.

 1. Use a `Personal Access Token (PAT)
    <https://docs.databricks.com/dev-tools/api/latest/authentication.html>`_
    i.e. add a token to the Airflow connection.
 This is the recommended method.
 2. Use Databricks login credentials i.e. add the username and password used to login to the Databricks account to the Airflow connection.
+3. Using Azure Active Directory (AAD) token generated from Azure Service Principal's ID and secret (only on Azure Databricks).

 Default Connection IDs